Predictive Control over Low-Altitude Wireless Networks: Joint Trajectory Design and Resource Allocation: Problem formulation

 \subsection{Outage Probability-Based Formulation}

 To explicitly characterize how communication reliability influences control, we model the real-time transmission reliability in terms of outage probability.
 A communication outage is defined as when the real-time communication rate $R_{k}[n]$ falls below the QoS threshold, preventing the successful delivery of control commands to the AGVs.
 As a result, during the outage periods, the AGV system evolves based solely on its intrinsic physical dynamics in the absence of external control input.
-Additionally, assuming ideal channel state information (CSI) and perfect time-frequency synchronization at the AGVs, the outage probability of drone-to-AGV transmission is given by
+Accordingly, the outage probability of drone-to-AGV transmission is given by

 where $R_{k}^{\textrm{th}}$ denotes the minimum required data rate to satisfy the QoS constraint for the $k$-th AGV.
 To account for the influence of wireless communication, the discrete-time control system is accordingly reformulated as